 There are many other fantastic things to do in Payson Arizona with something for every type of traveler visiting throughout the year.

-You can enjoy fishing, kayaking or swimming in the Payson lakes around the Mogollon Rim.
+You can enjoy fishing, join this fun kayaking tour or swim in the Payson lakes around the Mogollon Rim.

 WHERE TO STAY IN PAYSON AZ?